Gerald Lee (basketball): National team career

 Lee is a member of the Finland national basketball team.
-He played for them at the FIBA EuroBasket 2011, FIBA EuroBasket 2013 and 2014 FIBA Basketball World Cup.
+He played for them at the FIBA EuroBasket 2011, FIBA EuroBasket 2013, EuroBasket 2015, EuroBasket 2017, and 2014 FIBA Basketball World Cup.

 Personal life

-His American-born father Gerald Lee Sr. played in Finland from 1973 to 1997.
-He also played 8 matches for Finland national team in 1992.
+Lee was born in Finland to a Finnish mother and an African-American father.
+He is a dual citizen of Finland and the United States.
+His father Gerald Lee Sr. played basketball in Finland from 1973 to 1997, and he also played eight matches for Finland national team in 1992.

+Lee has a daughter with his wife Ida.
+Ida's sister is Finnish high jumper Tilda Huff (née Hämäläinen), who was married to Finnish basketball player Shawn Huff.